serverlessworkflow/specification/specification.md

 The `eventTimeout` property needs to be described in detail  for Event states as it depends on whether or not the Event state is a workflow starting state or not.

 If the Event state is a workflow starting state, incoming events may trigger workflow instances.
-In this case, if the `exclusive` property is set to true, the `eventTimeout` property should be ignored.
+In this case, if the `exclusive` property is set to `true`, the `eventTimeout` property should be ignored.

-If the `exclusive` property is set to false, in this case, the defined `eventTimeout` represents the time between arrival of specified events.
+If the `exclusive` property is set to `false`, in this case, the defined `eventTimeout` represents the time between arrival of specified events.
 To give an example, consider the following:

 ```json